 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from a previousemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
+A Rollover IRA is an account used to move money from a formeremployer’s 401(k).
+If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can withdraw the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can take out the contributions you make without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

-You can open an IRA with many banks or any brokerage firm in Sunset Hills, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can open an IRA with many banks or any brokerage firm in Sunset Hills, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital will help you find the best fit for you.

 4. Cash Out.

-This last option is hardly ever advisable unless you are in serious need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This might result in a large amount of your funds going towards taxes and not into your back account.
+This last option is rarely advisable unless you are in serious need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This could potentially result in a large amount of your withdrawal going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 How to rollover your 401(k)